aplteam/Tatin/docs/SyntaxReference.md

 `⍵` must be a two-item vector:

-1. `source` → folder to create package from
+1. `source` → folder to create the package from
-2. `registry` → registry to publish the package to (alias or uri)
+2. `registry` → registry to publish the package to (alias or url)

 The explicit result: